Larissa-Health/cardano-guild-operators/docs/docker/tips.md

 ### Docker backups and restores

 The docker container has an optional backup and restore functionality that can be used to backup the `/opt/cardano/cnode/db` directory.
-To have the backup persist longer than the countainer, the backup directory should be mounted as a volume.
+To have the backup persist longer than the container, the backup directory should be mounted as a volume.

 [!NOTE]
 The backup and restore functionality is disabled by default.